-Appwrite vs Neon: Full Backend vs Serverless Postgres
+Appwrite vs Neon: Full Backend vs Serverless PostgreSQL

-Appwrite is a complete BaaS with auth, storage, and functions.
-Neon is focused serverless PostgreSQL.
-Appwrite for complete backends; Neon for PostgreSQL specifically.
+Appwrite is an open-source BaaS providing auth, databases, storage, and functions.
+Neon is a focused serverless PostgreSQL provider with database branching and autoscaling.
+Appwrite for complete backend needs; Neon for the best possible PostgreSQL experience.

 In This Comparison